DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Comparison with Other Baselines

 \section{Comparison with Other Baselines}

-While in the main paper we restrict our comparison to foundational representative techniques (i.e., MSP, ODIN, Energy, ReAct, DICE, and ASH), we provide a comparison of our method, $\approach$, with additional baselines fDBD~\citep{fdbd}, SCALE~\citep{SCALE}, and NCI~\citep{NCI} in this section.
-A comprehensive re-evaluation of fDBD and NCI across all architectures used in our study was determined to be beyond the scope of this work due to a fundamental difference in their design philosophy.
+While in the main paper we restrict our comparison to primary baselines (i.e., MSP, ODIN, Energy, GradNorm, KNN, ReAct, DICE, ASH, SCALE), we provide a comparison of our method, $\approach$, with additional baselines AdaScale~\cite{adascle}, NCI~\cite{NCI}, and fDBD~\cite{fdbd} in this section.
+A comprehensive re-evaluation of NCI and fDBD across all architectures used in our study was determined to be beyond the scope of this work due to a fundamental difference in their design philosophy.

 Methods like ReAct, DICE, and our own $\approach$ are modular, post-hoc techniques that primarily modify the penultimate feature vector itself.
 In contrast, fDBD and NCI introduce entirely new scoring functions derived from the geometric relationship between features and the classifier's decision boundaries (fDBD) or class weight vectors (NCI).
 Integrating our feature-level modifications into these structurally different scoring frameworks would require significant, non-trivial engineering and could obscure a direct comparison.
 Therefore, for these two methods, we present a fair comparison limited to the overlapping architectures and datasets from their original publications.